gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >
 > Giorgia

+#### February 5th, 2020 (Day 324)

+Today was the beginning of my treatment.
+Dr ███████ was kind and I spilled some of troubling memories that were floating in my head.
+I'll see her weekly and we'll churn up these memories that are slowing me down.
+I left Dr ███████'s office feeling light and hopeful.
+It's been a long journey.
+I am lucky and grateful to have had so many people help and support me.
+Diana, friends, family, DVA staff, & Giorgia from Incite Solutions, I can not thank you enough.

+> Hello Giorgia,
+> The last couple of months have been really tough and I appreciate everything you've done to help me.
+It was such a relief to chat with Dr Dorota today.
+I was really struggling, a lot more than I wanted to admit.
+Today, with your help, I started dealing with my issues.
+I sincerely thank you, you've saved me.
+>
+> Have a wonderful week Giorgia,
+>
+> Greg.

 #### Next steps

-Some Australian DVA staff are great however the organisation has failed me and is failing many others.
-If I had known that it was going to take 9 months to be assessed for treatment, I would have organised help elsewhere and would be months into my treatment.
+Some Australian DVA staff are great however the organisation is failing veterans.
+If I had known that it was going to take nearly 11 months to be assessed for treatment, I would have organised help elsewhere and would be well into my treatment by now.
 It pains me knowing that my mates with more severe issues are having to deal with this level of service.
 Asking for help is the hardest step and the Australian DVA's promise of help with slow or no follow through is unbearable.
 Unfortunately I have veteran friends that have committed suicide.
-I honestly believe that they might still be here if the DVA didn't exist.
+I honestly believe that they might still be here if the DVA had helped them.

 ### What I want